krocks9903/ServiceLearningProject/README.md

 ### Environment Variables

-Ensure the following environment variables are set in production:
+Ensure all required environment variables from `.env.example` are configured in your deployment platform.
+Never expose these values in code or version control.

-- `VITE_SUPABASE_URL` - Your Supabase project URL
-- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key
-- `VITE_OPENAI_API_KEY` - Your OpenAI API key (if using AI features)

 ## API Documentation

-The application integrates with Supabase for backend services.
-Key API endpoints include:
+The application integrates with backend services for data management.
+API documentation is available in internal documentation for authorized developers.

-- **Authentication**: User login, signup, and session management
-- **Volunteers**: CRUD operations for volunteer profiles
-- **Events**: Event creation, management, and registration
-- **Analytics**: Reporting and data aggregation

 ## Troubleshooting